shintiabella/food-delivery-sql-analysis/README.md

 ## Interactive Dashboard

-Explore the full interactive dashboard developed in Looker Studio:
+Explore the full interactive dashboard developed in Data Studio:

 The dashboard includes: